Half Asleep in the Buddha Hall — Finally, there’s a way to bring presence, mindful attention, and balance to living your life in the 21st century

 If you are confused, lost, sick and tired of the rat race, and want to find depth, intimacy, and clarity, read on!

-“You can take charge of your life, by learning simple, Zen ways of living.”
+“You can take charge of your life, by learning simple, Zen principles of living.”

 My book, Half Asleep in the Buddha Hall, will